bjss-data-academy/apache-spark-databricks/architecture.md

 # Data Management in Databricks
-Whenever we have big data, we have a big problem organising it.
+Whenever we have big data, we have a big problem managing it.

 Think about all the permissions that need setting.
 And data retention policies.
 Audit controls.
 Across every different data source.
 And every different cloud data store.